-Our financial statements
+Our recent financial statements

 Our recent financial statements can be downloaded here.
 Each statement includes a report by our Auditors and the following wording is at their request.

-"Financial statements are published on the College’s website in accordance with legislation in the United Kingdom governing the preparation and dissemination of financial statements, which may vary from legislation in other jurisdictions.
+"Financial statements are published on the University's website in accordance with legislation in the United Kingdom governing the preparation and dissemination of financial statements, which may vary from legislation in other jurisdictions.
 The maintenance and integrity of the company’s website is the responsibility of the Council.
 The College Council's responsibility also extends to the ongoing integrity of the financial statements contained therein."